-In the Vähähiilinen liikkuminen liikennehubeissa (‘Low-carbon Transport in Traffic Hubs’) project, the co-operation businesses and stakeholders will carry out new car and bicycle parking pilots in the city centre area, with support from the City of Turku and Turku University of Applied Sciences.
+In the Vähähiilinen liikkuminen liikennehubeissa (‘Low-Carbon Transport in Mobility Hubs’) project, the co-operation businesses and stakeholders will carry out new car and bicycle parking pilots in the city centre area, with support from the City of Turku and Turku University of Applied Sciences.

 In Turku and the Southwest-Finland region it's easy for the traveller to get around in his or her own vehicle, as well as on public transportation.
 Cities and towns have an efficient public transportation system, and longer distances can be covered in the comfort of long-distance buses and trains.
 In addition, there is an international airport and passenger ferry harbour in Turku.

 Our beautiful archipelago is also easily accessible to the visitor, either by road or by ferryboat and connecting vessels.
 The furthest tip of a peninsula can be reached by a boat taxi.

 A school bus card is granted in the following cases:

 - The distance between the home of a student in years 1–9 and the nearest local school is over 5km.